grenader/graphql-demo/README.md

 ## Make GraphQL calls:
 The application comes with in-built [GraphiQL interface](https://github.com/spring-projects/spring-graphql/blob/main/spring-graphql-docs/src/docs/asciidoc/boot-starter.adoc#graphiql).
-You can access it via http://localhost:8080/graphiql URL This is how it looks:
+You can access it via [Local GraphiQL](http://localhost:8080/graphiql) URL.
+This is how it looks:
 ![GraphiQL UII in the browser](/doc/images/graphiql-ui.png)